-The Frequently Asked Questions (FAQ) section is a part of your website where you address common concerns, questions or objections that customers have.
+The Frequently Asked Questions (FAQ) section is a part of your website where you address common concerns, questions, and objections that customers have.

-It’s different from your About Page where you tell the broader story behind your brand.
-The FAQ section, instead, deals with the specifics.
+It’s different from your About Us page where you tell the broader story behind your brand.
+The FAQ section, instead, deals with the details.
 It's the go-to destination for finding answers to specific questions about your product or business operation.

 Your FAQ page can also act as the first point of contact for customers looking for answers before they reach out to you directly with their questions.

-When used right, your FAQ page can benefit customers at different parts of the purchasing journey—whether they’re in the consideration phase looking to understand how you source your product or an existing customer troubleshooting a problem with their order.
+When used right, your FAQ page can benefit customers at different parts of the purchasing journey—whether they’re in the consideration phase looking to understand how you source your product or an existing customer troubleshooting a problem.

-In short, an FAQ page reduces the overall anxiety of purchasing online and that goes a long way in getting on-the-fence customers to buy from you.
+In short, a FAQ page reduces the overall anxiety of purchasing online—and that goes a long way in getting on-the-fence customers to buy from you.

 An FAQ page can be a distraction or an asset, depending on how you execute it.

-But to ensure that it’s the latter, here are some things to consider when incorporating an FAQ page as part of your website:
+But to ensure that it’s the latter, here are some indications that it’s time to incorporate a FAQ page as part of your website: